AlexBocken/kanji/README.md

 ### Disclaimer

-Hints are only sporadically used and can only be expected for difficult kanjis in the first few hundred cards for now.
+Hints are now implemented, but need correct formatting to highlight meaning and primitives in the sentences.
+The correct formatting is as of today (20201222) at no.810 and will gain roughly ten new correctly formatted hints per day.
 To get the Kanji unicode characters I used this [Kanji recognition site](https://kanji.sljfaq.org/draw-canvas.html).
 Seems a lot faster than having to rely on Google Translate (plus I don't have to use Google, which is a benefit in itself.)